nikolashn/basque/MANUAL.md

 #### Notes about specific operators
 Only prefix increment and decrement are available in Basque.
 The operand of such operations must be an L-value.

-The `$` operator is an operator that evaluates to the size of its operand in bytes.
+The `$` operation evaluates to the size of its operand in bytes.
 Gives an error with the "string literal" type since it shouldn't really exist.

 Bit shifts are modulo 64, so `a << 65` is the same as `a << 1`.
 If a number is shifted by a negative number, it is converted to u64, so `a << -1` is the same as `a << ((1 << 64) - 1)` is the same as `a << 63`.